 How does technology support human-led safety programs?

-AI cameras and analytics don’t replace people—they give safety leaders better data, help enforce rules, and enable faster intervention.
-Technology empowers crews to stop problems before they escalate.
+AI cameras and analytics support safety leaders by providing better data, helping enforce rules, and enabling faster intervention.
+Technology empowers crews to address problems as they arise.

 About the Author